 But I never thought – not for one moment – that I would step out into the garden and it would be alive with bees.

-Recently, at the Nambour Garden Show, I spoke to the seller I purchased my Grevilleas from last year.
+Recently at the Queensland Garden Expo in Nambour, I spoke to the seller I purchased my Grevilleas from last year.
 He was delighted to know how well they are doing and mentioned they were the best varieties to flower all year round.
 They certainly are full of flowers at the moment as well as abundant with unopened blooms.

 I do love these native shrubs and all the more so now I know that bees love them too.